-The building located at 300 East Hyman Avenue, aka the Crystal Palace, has been heavily altered over time.
-The applicant is committed to restoring the building based on historic photographs.
-A preliminary preservation plan is proposed to outline the methodology and documentation available and to identify areas that need further study in the field after removal and demolition of non-historic elements.
+The building located at 300 East Hyman Avenue, aka the Crystal Palace, has been heavily altered over . me.
+The applicant is commi ed to restoring the building based on historic photographs.
+A preliminary preservation plan is proposed to outline the methodology and documentation available and to identify areas that need further study in the field after removal and demoli on of non-historic elements.